 Command Line Interface (CLI)

-The timedb CLI provides commands for managing your database schema, users, and running the API server.
+The timedb CLI provides commands for managing your database schema and running the API server.

 Getting Help